Agriculture

 Attention!
 It is impossible to send a clone to cultivate fields that are adjacent to a destroyed house.
 To successfully cultivate the fields, the house must be repaired.

 Attention!
-Freeing the clone from working on the field during processing leads to the transition of the area to “black fallow” and the loss of all used resources and the future harvest.
+Freeing the clone from working on the field during processing leads the plot of land to the “under fallow” state and all used resources and the future harvest gets lost.
 In this case, it will be considered that the next agricultural cycle has not begun in this field.

 In the “Your fields” section (“Business” → “Farming” → “Your fields”) there are two sets of land management elements: complex (all plots) and individual (plots of a specific house).